Neryss/rainfall/level4/resources/notes.md

 <details>
   <summary>Spoiler</summary>

-  We will right the address of `m` followed by `16930116 - 4(size of the address)` characters. `%16930112x` will write 16930112 characters that will then be treated by `%12$n` as, write the number of bytes we wrote as a number in the 12th arguments which is our `m` address
+  We will right the address of `m` followed by `16930116 - 4(size of the address)` characters. `%16930112x` will write 16930112 characters that will then be treated by `%12$n` as, write the number of bytes we wrote as a number in the 12th arguments which is our `m` address.

+  `%<n>$n` let's you write at the n offset of printf' var_args, in our case it let's us "skip" the popping of address to get to the right stack addr.
+Which also avoid to take the size of the written popped address we would have using `%x%x%x` (here we would have to take into account the length of the 3 address, which could be of different sizes as we saw in the example above when trying to find the offset).
+It's easier to understand/read while keeping us away from missing offset here and there...

   ```bash
   python -c 'print "\x10\x98\x04\x08" + "%16930112x%12$n"'